freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-81.english.md

 ## Description
 <section id='description'>

 The line graph is looking good.
-All that empty space to the right will be for a pie graph and a legend.
-First, you are going to add a `div` for them.
+All the empty space to the right will be for the pie graph and legend.
 Create a new `const` named `rightDashboard` and set equal to `d3.select('.dashboard')`.
+This will select your dashboard container again which currently only has the SVG element as a child.
 </section>

 ## Instructions